This article offers advice on increasing your overall read/open rate.

 If you suspect your deliverability is sub par, it's likely because your open rates are low.
 You are in the right place!
 The following tips will help you improve.
 By taking a few of these steps and boosting your overall open rate, you will see immediate and noticeable improvements to your deliverability and hopefully revenue too.

-As a general rule of thumb, you can consider 15% as an "average" open rate.
+That said, as a general rule of thumb, if you need a benchmark you can consider something around 12-15% as an "average" open rate.
 If your open rate is below this, it's probably hurting your deliverability and we'd highly recommend taking measures to improve.
 This is not a scientific or analytic benchmark — it's just the rate where we generally see deliverability issues start to occur.

 For more information specifically about deliverability, you can read here.